sfatew/Grayscale-Colorization/README.md

 pip install -r requirements.txt
 ```

-Then simply go to this drive:
+Then simply go to this drive: \n
 'https://drive.google.com/drive/folders/1iDNwooaIGfxeb335f40Z78Ov89D9JRXR'

 download the models from there and put them into the model folder.